servalproject/batphone/CURRENT-RELEASE.md

 SERVAL MESH SHOULD NOT BE INSTALLED ON DEVICES WHICH ARE DEPENDED UPON FOR EMERGENCY COMMUNICATION.

-SERVAL MESH MAY TRANSMIT SOME DATA, INCLUDING TELEPHONE CALLS, MESSAGES AND OTHER POTENTIALLY PRIVATE DATA IN THE CLEAR.
+SERVAL MESH MAY TRANSMIT SOME DATA IN THE CLEAR.

 SERVAL MESH PROTECTIONS against IMPERSONATION or OTHER MISAPPROPRIATION of IDENTITY ESTABLISHING FACTORS MAY BE DEFECTIVE and MAY NOT PERFORM AS EXPECTED.